 Improve Your Sleep

 Mitigating stress is a key aspect of maintaining an optimal state of ketosis and getting good sleep is a paramount aspect of this.
 Poor sleep is consistently correlated with blood sugar imbalance and increased risk of cancer.
 A good start is to be in bed no later than 11pm, make sure the room is completely blacked out, and lower the temperature to about 60-65 degrees.

 Getting AM sunlight to prime the circadian rhythm

 Avoiding blue light exposure within 4 hours of sleep by investing in a pair of blue-light blocking glasses

 Developing a relaxing routine that you go through every night before bed.
 This could include prayer, meditation, gratitude journaling, light stretching, or anything that brings you peace and comfort.

 We know a lot about how cancer cells behave and what conditions allow them to thrive.
 Because of this, we are able to alter our internal environment in order to favor our healthy cells over cancer cells.

-Reducing sugar intake, getting the body into a state of ketosis, and implementing intermittent fasting can be powerful cancer-fighting strategies.
+We understand how sugar feeds cancer.
+Therefore, reducing sugar intake, getting the body into a state of ketosis and implementing intermittent fasting can be powerful cancer-fighting strategies.
 Because cancer cells in general are metabolically inflexible, we are able to take advantage of ketone metabolism as a way of placing cancer cells in a weakened state.